B-sirius/wcl-blog-test/README.md

 1. make sure you have `docker` and `docker-compose` installed.
 2. enter `app` folder.
+3. copy `.env.example`, use it as your local `.env` file.
-3. run `docker-compose up -d` in your cli.
+4. run `docker-compose up -d` in your cli.
-4. visit `localhost:1337`, you should see the strapi admin panel (first launch will take a while).
+5. visit `localhost:1337`, you should see the strapi admin panel (first launch will take a while).

 ## start blog app locally